citizen-science-and-engineering/AA23920L/README.md

 ---
-**All information in this repo is should be considered unsubstantiated and you should verify all facts before using this repo in whole or in part.**
+**All information in this repo should be considered unsubstantiated and you should verify all facts before using this repo in whole or in part.**

 ---